JanR99/jan-website-react/README.md

-# This iy my Website
+# This is my Website

 The website is written in React.